Onion: Culinary

+Other uses

-Onions have particularly large cells that are readily observed under low magnification.
+Onions have particularly large cells that are easy to observe under low magnification.
 Forming a single layer of cells, the bulb epidermis is easy to separate for educational, experimental, and breeding purposes.
 Onions are therefore commonly used in science education to teach the use of a microscope for observing cell structure.

-Onions are toxic to dogs, cats, guinea pigs, and many other animals.

 Onion skins can be boiled to make an orange-brown dye.

-Onions contain quercetin, a plant pigment which has antioxidant properties in vitro.
-The results of a Japanese study suggest that onions help in reducing oxidative stress caused by diabetes.
-Another study conducted in China concluded that onion juice reduces oxidative stress and can be recommended to patients dealing with bone problems like osteoporosis.

 Composition

 Nutrients

 Most onion cultivars are about 89% water, 9% carbohydrates (including 4% sugar and 2% dietary fibre), 1% protein, and negligible fat (table).
 Onions contain low amounts of essential nutrients and have an energy value of 166 kJ (40 kilocalories) in a 100 g (3.5 oz) amount.
 Onions contribute savoury flavour to dishes without contributing significant caloric content.

 Phytochemicals

-Considerable differences exist between onion varieties in phytochemical content, particularly for polyphenols, with shallots having the highest level, six times the amount found in Vidalia onions.
+Onion varieties vary widely in phytochemical content, particularly for polyphenols, with shallots having the highest level, six times the amount found in Vidalia onions.
 Yellow onions have the highest total flavonoid content, an amount 11 times higher than in white onions.
 Red onions have considerable content of anthocyanin pigments, with at least 25 different compounds identified representing 10% of total flavonoid content.
+Like garlic, onions can show an additional colour – pink-red – after cutting, an effect caused by reactions of amino acids with sulfur compounds.
 Onion polyphenols are under basic research to determine their possible biological properties in humans.